 3. Diarrheal Diseases

 Despite being easily prevented, diarrheal diseases still account for 14.4 percent of deaths in Cameroon.
 Diarrheal diseases disproportionately affect people living in poverty and in developing countries, where poor environmental sanitation and inadequate water supplies are more common.
-Despite being easily treatable, diarrheal diseases remain a top killer in Cameroon.
-Simple interventions, such as vaccines, oral rehydration tablets and education initiatives about sanitation, could make a huge difference in preventing diarrheal diseases.
+Although easily treatable, diarrheal diseases remain a top killer in the country.
+Simple interventions such as vaccines, oral rehydration tablets, and education initiatives about sanitation, could make a huge difference in preventing diarrheal diseases.